August 20, 2021

 + recycled diamonds decline mining so as the relevant mines could be shut down;

 + child labor, especially in less developed countries could be eliminated and young people would enable to get access to normal life and educational possibilities;

 + you contribute to environmental sustainability and recovery, etc

 |– recycled diamonds could drop the world prices for the relevant jewelry;

 – recycled diamonds could have no certifications of their origin;

 – diamond recycling could impact the environment negatively.

 To eliminate all statements against the harmful effects of the recycled diamonds you may get acquainted with the relevant arguments which could destroy all the myths.

-Having observed all the benefits and opposites against the recycled diamonds the answer is clear – the recycled diamonds are our chance for a brilliant and environment-safe future.
+Having observed all the benefits and opposites against recycled diamonds the answer is clear – the recycled diamonds are our chance for a brilliant and environment-safe future.

 Forget your doubts and definitely choose the recycled diamonds to keep our planet less polluted!